Classification: Purine Analog

 Pentostatin is given by intravenous (IV, into a vein) infusion.
 The dosage and schedule is determined by the person’s size and type of cancer.
 Intravenous fluids will be administered prior to and after the infusion of pentostatin.
-Pentostatin is infused over a few minutes to up to 30 minutes.
+You should not be given this medication in combination with fludarbine.

 Possible Side Effects of Pentostatin

 There are a number of things you can do to manage the side effects of pentostatin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: